xyyeh/physics_interface/README.md

 [![License](https://img.shields.io/github/license/xyyeh/physics_interface)](https://github.com/xyyeh/physics_interface/LICENSE.md)

 # Physics Interface
 The repository contains a shared memory with semaphore synchronization interface to simulate any physical system.
+The semaphore used as a named semaphore called "physics_sem" while the shared memory's name is "physics_shm".
 The underlying physics engine is based on bullet3 from https://github.com/bulletphysics/bullet3

 ## Build instructions
 The repository can be cloned and built using the following commands